MultiSafepay/docs/content/developer/general/excluding-referrals-in-google-analytics.md

     - /faq/general/google-analytics-referral-exclusions
 ---

-For redirect payment methods where customers are directed to a third party site to complete payment and then back to your website, Google Analytics doesn't correctly track these visits to your website, e.g.:
+For redirect payment methods where customers are directed to a third-party site to complete payment and then back to your website, Google Analytics doesn't correctly track these visits to your website, e.g.:

 - Gateway: Source (instead of your website)
 - Referral: Medium (instead of direct)